top of page

 _ART6601.jpeg

 Komal Madar (b.
-1983) lives and works in London, where her multidisciplinary practice examines materials and their materiality through an anthropological lens, drawing on ritual, memory, and embodied labour.
-She combines traditional and self-developed techniques to meticulously craft her sculptures using discarded textiles and humble materials.
-Repetitive gestures characterise her work, relating to the potent tension between notions of exploratory play and the concept of lila (divine play) - and the ordering principles enacted in her engagement with materials.
+1983) works across painting, sculpture, performance and installation.
+Her multidisciplinary practice examines materials and their materiality through an anthropological lens, drawing on ritual, memory, and embodied labour.
+Her practice is grounded in the philosophy of kismet (fate) and chance as both method and material.
+Her work often begins with the hunt for materials, and this search started close to home.
+Raised within an Indian community in the UK, she grew up surrounded by its aesthetic and material cultures, particularly textiles.
+Through layered imagery, she explores narratives shaped by Indian mythology, symbolism, and surrealist visual languages.
 She constructs sculptural forms where references to the body recur and feminist discourse and labour intersect.
 Her recent work with wearable sculpture and found objects is activated through movement, dance and ritual, informed by ancestral knowledge and the rhythms and rituals of her lived cultural experience.

 Madar graduated with an MA in Fine Art from Liverpool John Moores University (2025).
 She holds a Postgraduate Diploma in Fine Art from Byam Shaw School of Art (2011), a BA in Fine Art and English Literature from the University of Reading (2007), and a Foundation Diploma from Central Saint Martins (2003).

-Recent projects include an augmented reality collaboration with computer programmer Julian Todd (2025) and curating Traces for the Liverpool Independents Biennial.
-Exhibitions include the New Art Exchange Group Show (May 2026), Talisman at Bridewell Studios & Gallery (2025), and Miniature Postage Stamp Masterpiece at Nippon Gallery (touring India, 2024–2025).
-In 2023, Madar was interviewed by Vogue India for an editorial feature to discuss her Yoni textile sculptures within a contemporary art landscape.
+In 2026, she secured representation with Runjeet Singh Gallery.
+Recent projects include an augmented-reality collaboration with computer programmer Julian Todd (2025) and Traces for the Liverpool Independents Biennial.
+Exhibitions include NAE Open 2026, Runjeet Singh Gallery opening (April 2026), Talisman at Bridewell Studios & Gallery (2025), and Miniature Postage Stamp Masterpiece at Nippon Gallery (touring India, 2024–2025).
+In 2023, Madar's work was featured in Vogue India, highlighting her Yoni textile sculptures within a contemporary art landscape.

 Photo credit: Julian Todd